jdtsmith/indent-bars/README.md

 - **I want a bar in the very first column!** <br>Set `indent-bars-starting-column` to 0.
 - **indent-bars seems to be conflicting with another package I use.** <br>See [these workarounds](#compatibility-with-other-packages).
 - **In my brace language (C, JS, etc.) I sometimes get fewer bars than I expected!** <br>Your mode syntax likely interprets `{`/`}` as list context, and you have `indent-bars-no-descend-lists=t`.
 Either disable this feature, or see [this config](#bar-setup-and-location) for another option.
-- **In my paren language (Elisp, Scheme, etc.) the bars disappear on some lines!**<br> You probably need to disable `indent-bars-no-descend-lists` there: most lines of these languages are inside "continuing lists", so it makes little sense to inhibit bars there.
+- **In my paren language (Elisp, Scheme, etc.) the bars disappear on some lines!**<br> You probably need to disable `indent-bars-no-descend-lists` or set it to `skip` there: almost all lines of these languages are inside nested "continuing lists".
 - **Bars are missing on lines with tabs!**<br> You likely have `indent-tabs-mode` set to `nil` in a buffer with a tab-indented file.
 See [this for more](#indentation).

 ## Tree-sitter and Scope